MultiSafepay/docs/content/payments/features/manual-capture/_index.md

 ## Activation

-To activate Manual Capture in your MultiSafepay account, email your account manager at <sales@multisafepay.com>
+To activate Manual Capture in your MultiSafepay account, email <sales@multisafepay.com>

 ## Integration
 To integrate Manual Capture using our API, see API reference – [Manual Capture authorization](/api/#manual-capture-orders).